NaomiProject/naomi-docs/setup/profile.md

 - **Heard you response** Naomi's way to let you know, "I've heard you!"
 - **Configuring Naomi** What name would you like to call the system.
 Default "Naomi".
 - **Audio engine** Typically best to go with default unless you are aware of a reason otherwise.
-You can always come back change.
+You can always come back and change.
 - **Audio output device** Typically best to go with default.
 - **Beep test** If you do not hear the beep troubleshoot audio as required.
+See previous section.
 - **Audio input device** Typically best to go with default.
 - **Audio input device test** Respond as appropriate.
 - **Passive speech to text engine** Typically best to go with default.